kyren/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

   * Thinking about JUST the structure of state is really powerful, often times "methods" and "objects" get in the way.
-Nobody really thinks that having methods on your structs is "too much OO", but it DOES couple your procudures to your data, even if only organizationally.
+Nobody really thinks that having methods on your structs is "too much OO", but it DOES couple your procedures to your data, even if only organizationally.
 Both data structure design and simple module organization are important, but don't conflate them!
 I'm convinced that "ECS design" in games is so great because it forces you to